nicholasdower/git-coauthor/README.md

 Configuration

-    Git coauthor is configured by creating a file like:
+    Create a file like:

-        <alias>: <name> <email>
-        <alias>: <name> <email>
+        foo: Foo <foo@baz.com>
+        bar: Bar <bar@baz.com>

-    The file can be placed in either or both of the following locations:
+    Place the file in any of the following locations:

         <home>/.gitcoauthors
+        <repo>/.gitcoauthors
         <repo>/.git/coauthors

-    If both files exist and contain the same alias, the alias in the repository file overrides the alias in the user file.

 Examples

-    Given a configuration file like:

-        foo: Foo Foo <foo@foo.foo>
-        bar: Bar Bar <bar@bar.bar>

     List coauthors on the HEAD commit: